rerun-io/rerun/examples/python/human_pose_tracking/README.md

 The 2D and 3D points are logged through a combination of two archetypes.
 First, a timeless [`ClassDescription`](https://www.rerun.io/docs/reference/types/datatypes/class_description) is logged, that contains the information which maps keypoint ids to labels and how to connect the keypoints.
-In both 2D and 3D points, specifying connections between points is essential.
 Defining these connections automatically renders lines between them.
-Using the information provided by MediaPipe, you can get the pose points connections from the `POSE_CONNECTIONS` set.
-Second, the actual keypoint positions are logged in 2D nd 3D as [`Points2D`](https://www.rerun.io/docs/reference/types/archetypes/points2d) and [`Points3D`](https://www.rerun.io/docs/reference/types/archetypes/points3d) archetypes, respectively.
+Mediapipe provides the `POSE_CONNECTIONS` variable which contains the list of `(from, to)` landmark indices that define the connections.
+Second, the actual keypoint positions are logged in 2D and 3D as [`Points2D`](https://www.rerun.io/docs/reference/types/archetypes/points2d) and [`Points3D`](https://www.rerun.io/docs/reference/types/archetypes/points3d) archetypes, respectively.

 ### Label Mapping and Keypoint Connections